 Documents Required to claim Deduction under Section-80G

-- It acts as a valid proof of donation.
+- A valid proof of donation.

 - Details like the cost of the project, the amount authorized for the project & actual amount collected by the institute is mentioned in Form 58.